A seventeen-part guide to data modelling with JSON Schema in .NET — from basic objects to polymorphism and pattern matching.

 Json Schema Patterns in .NET - Open vs. Closed Types

-JSON Schema objects are open by default, allowing extra properties for forwards compatibility.
-Use unevaluatedProperties to close them when strict validation is needed.
+JSON Schema objects are open by default, allowing extra properties for forwards compatibility — use unevaluatedProperties to close them for strict validation.

 Json Schema Patterns in .NET - Extending a base type